UmaJay1/tgml/README.md

 # tgml

-Data and modeling for gender based issues.
+Data and modeling for issues related to gender.